 The bonus of making a curry paste from scratch is that you know exactly what has gone into it.
 It’s very common to find that most curry pastes and sauces at the supermarket contain non-paleo ingredients.

-If you want to see how to make this lovely korma then be sure to check out the video above.
+If you want to see how to make this lovely korma then be sure to check out the video below.
 It goes through all the steps to getting this dish perfected.

 Paleo Chicken Korma Recipe

 1 onion, diced